pranay01/request-for-startups/README.md

 --
 ### 5. Tools to set up data pipeline easily (Added Dec 2023)

-I want to create a datastack with Segment -> DBT -> Fivetran/Airbyte -> BigQuery -> Metabase/Redash (Visualization tool) as any analytics tool gets restrictive after some time, and more feature rich analytics(like amplitide) tool cost a bomb.
+I want to create a datastack with Segment -> DBT -> Fivetran/Airbyte -> BigQuery -> Metabase/Redash (Visualization tool) as any analytics tool gets restrictive after some time, and more feature rich analytics(like amplitude) tool cost a bomb.
 Any products which helps set up the data stack would be very helfpul ( though not sure how much this can be productised and if it's a services play)

+I want to sync multiple data sources (e.g. CRM, product analytics, website analytics) to a single place and derive insights from there by writing more granular queries.
+A cherry on top would be to connect easily to a slack alert/email automation tool, which can take action directly based on these signals